 - Engage with the Institute’s substantial network of academic, government, and industry partners around computing and data-driven research

 Fellowships include opportunities to collaborate with other Graduate Student Fellow cohorts and organize Institute-sponsored events.
-The latter includes the “Did you know you could…?” meet-and-learn series, which provides PhD students with the opportunity to both learn more about tools that enable or are enabled by computing and data science and host and network with researchers and staff across Boston University.
+The latter includes the “Did you know…? lunch-and-learn series, which provides PhD students with the opportunity to both learn new things that either enable or are enabled by computing and data science.
+The series gives them an opportunity to host and network with researchers and staff across Boston University.

-3. Recommendation letter supports prospects for future impact and engagement around computing and data science at the Hariri Institute
+- Prospects for future impact and engagement around computing and data science activities at the Hariri Institute.

-b.
-The promise of the student as an ambassador for the department and for the Hariri Institute for Computing
+- The promise of the student as an ambassador for the department and for the Hariri Institute for Computing.

 - Student transcript.